All Episodes

 She was on an interview.

-So she's she was working on it.
+So she was working on it.

 In other words, two years before we ever spoke to Ukraine.

-She said, We've been working on impeachment for two and a half years.
+She said, we've been working on impeachment for two and a half years.

 And the reporter was shocked when they got this answer because it showed she's a liar.